gcrabbe/psi3441-frdm/README.md

 ### Hardware setup

-The DAC's output is available on pin 12 of connector J2.
+The DAC output is available on pin 12 of connector J2.
 The blue LED (active LOW) is available on pin 11 of connector J10.
+The ADC input is available on pin 2 of connector J10.

+In order for the system to work, the DAC output must be linked to the ADC input with the help of a jumper wire.
+The DAC output can otherwise be visualized by connecting it to the blue LED pin.

 ## References